 We made our way to the river once more to pamper ourselves with a sumptuous dinner on a cruise.
 That seems a perfect way to end the day, does it not?

 One advantage of cruising along the river is that you get to see many landmarks and bridges, such as the rama VIII bridge.
-This is a beautiful single tower asymmetrical cable-stayed bridge, easily my most favorite bridge at the Chao Phraya River.
+This is a beautiful single tower asymmetrical cable-stayed bridge, easily my most favourite bridge at the Chao Phraya River.

 And that’s the Grand Palace.